danfmaia/EwD-Lexicon-CLI/docs/old/readme_old_1.md

 1. User runs

-1. Before running the script, User puts the input text in the “io” folder, under the name “input.txt”.
+1. Before running the script, User puts the input text in the IO folder, under the name “input.txt”.

 1. User runs Script.